Fire Services

 What type of permit do I need? |

-An agricultural/non-recreational permit is an annual permit ($50 fee) that meets the following criteria:
+An agricultural/non-recreational permit is a lifetime permit (one-time fee of $50.00) that meets the following criteria:

 A special permit is a four-week period ($35 fee) that meets the following criteria: